BExhei/Grok-Quota-Display-Pro/README.md

-# Grok Quota Monitor Pro
+# Grok Quota Display Pro

 A clean and feature-rich Tampermonkey userscript that displays real-time chat and image generation quotas on [grok.com](https://grok.com).